dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 ## 1. Using a two stage ML pipeline to handle different inputs

 iPhone camera input can vary wildly.
-Is it a shot of only two people, or are we at a football stadium among thousands?
-Our prediction model doesn't handle that type of variety well.
+Are we counting a selfie or a football stadium?
+Our counting model doesn't handle that type of variety well.
 To mitigate this, we tailor make prediction models to accommodate a particular density, and then use image classification to pick the best strategy.

 ```
 Crowd Classification -> either singles, tens or hundreds crowd prediction -> count of people